kumbulanit/t-sql/tech company/untitled/Module 6/Lab_Working_with_SQL_Server_2016_Data_Types_Answers.md

         ELSE 'Invalid'
     END AS ProductIDString,
     -- Numeric to string with formatting
-    FORMAT(UnitPrice, 'C', 'en-US') AS FormattedPrice,
+    FORMAT(BaseSalary, 'C', 'en-US') AS FormattedPrice,
-    FORMAT(UnitPrice, 'N2') AS NumericFormat,
+    FORMAT(BaseSalary, 'N2') AS NumericFormat,
-    CAST(UnitPrice AS VARCHAR(20)) AS PriceString,
+    CAST(BaseSalary AS VARCHAR(20)) AS PriceString,
-    STR(UnitPrice, 10, 2) AS STRFunction,
+    STR(BaseSalary, 10, 2) AS STRFunction,
     -- Date conversions
     CAST(GETDATE() AS DATE) AS DateOnly,
     CAST(GETDATE() AS TIME) AS TimeOnly,